Karcoolka/React-JS/README.md

 # React-JS
-Exercises, projects and little apps made in ReactJS
+Front end projects and little apps made in ReactJS.